 If your leopard gecko is blind

 You might notice your pet stumble around or struggle to find things.
 While it might make you sad if your pet is blind, they’re pretty good at adapting to it.
 When it comes to eating, a blind gecko will need help to eat, especially fast insects like locusts and crickets.
 You might need to be more patient with them.
+You can give them already dead crickets so they can take them easy.

 These lizards do rely heavily on being able to see, especially in the wild.
 But since your pet is in an enclosure, they’re much more likely to be happy with their condition.